benlindsay/gatsby-site/content/posts/2018-04-30---running-jupyter-lab-remotely.md

 ## Simplfying the remote side

-To make things easier on the remote machine side of things, `tmux` (or `screen`) and aliases really come in handy.
-I like to have as Jupyter Lab session running constantly in my remote machine whether I'm logged in or not.
-Then I can just ssh tunnel in to the existing session whenever I want!
-To do this, I simply do the following:
+To make things easier on the remote machine side of things, `tmux` (or `screen`) and bash aliases and functions really come in handy.
+I like to have a Jupyter Lab session running constantly in my remote machine whether I'm logged in or not.
+Then I can ssh tunnel in to the existing session whenever I want!
+To do this, I do the following:

 ```shell
 $ ssh username@hostname